 This course develops and applies the mathematical theory of computer graphics.
 The theory includes rotation, translation, perspective projection, and curve and surface description.
 The course will use a structured programming language.
 In addition, it will use available commercial graphic packages.
 Prerequisites: CSC 254, MAT 120 or MAT 121, MAT 213

 CSC 453 Compiler Construction

 This course is intended to explore the principal ideas and techniques of compiler construction.
 Topics include lexical analyzers, parsers, error detection, code generation, symbol tables, and formal languages.
-Prerequisite: CSC 254 organization, implementation, testing and documentation of software products.
 Prerequisite: CSC 254

 CSC 454 Software Engineering